Thank you!

 For over four decades, China has been the epicenter of global manufacturing, offering low-cost labor, well-established supply chains, and scalable production capabilities.
 Its dominance was built on export-driven growth, attracting foreign investment across industries like electronics, textiles, automotive, and consumer goods.

-However, as 2025 unfolds, China’s manufacturing model is evolving, driven by cost pressures, government policies, and global economic shifts.
+As 2026 unfolds, China’s manufacturing model is evolving, driven by cost pressures, government policies, global economic shifts, and more strategic competition over critical inputs.
 This transition is not just a short-term fluctuation—it signals a long-term transformation in global supply chains.
-Let’s dive deeper into some of the problems plaguing Chinese manufacturing and how they stand to affect the global economy.
+Let’s dive deeper into some of the problems affecting Chinese manufacturing and how they stand to affect the global economy.

 Harmonized Tariff Schedule: blue arrow with the words TARIFF CHANGE on it